Massachusetts prosecutors to toss 6,000 cases tied to drug chemist

 Northwestern District Attorney David Sullivan had the second-largest number of planned dismissals, with 1,497 cases, which he blamed on the "egregious misconduct committed by one rogue chemist at the Amherst Lab."

-Several other county district attorneys reported they would also dismiss what would amount to hundreds of cases.
-Suffolk County District Attorney Daniel Conley in Boston said 134 convictions on his end will be dismissed.
+Several other county district attorneys said they would also dismiss what would amount to hundreds of cases.
+Suffolk County District Attorney Daniel Conley in Boston said 134 convictions would be dismissed.

 "Given the nature and extent of her misconduct, re-testing the substances at issue is unlikely to yield a reliable result," Conley said.

-Earlier this year, a judge in Hampden County dismissed several cases tied to Farak after finding two former assistant attorneys general "tampered with the fair administration of justice" by withholding evidence related to the chemist.
+A Hampden County judge this year dismissed several cases tied to Farak after finding two ex-assistant attorneys general "tampered with the fair administration of justice" by withholding evidence related to the chemist.

-The ACLU cited the ruling in its petition to the Massachusetts top court in arguing that the "level of prosecutorial misconduct is unprecedented" and warranted the dismissal of all wrongful convictions tied to Farak.
+The ACLU cited the ruling in arguing to the Massachusetts top court that the "level of prosecutorial misconduct is unprecedented" and warranted the dismissal of all wrongful convictions tied to Farak.